-In February 2016 the Company announced the start of an exploration drilling program at Pikoo.
-The program is intended to fully define the known kimberlite occurrences and to test new targets generated by 2015 airborne magnetic surveys.
-Drilling is expected to run through the end of the fourth quarter of fiscal 2016 and has an approved budget of approximately \$1.69 million including contingencies.
-Stornoway has elected not to contribute its share of the 2016 exploration budget.
+The 2016 drilling program was operated subject to a joint venture approved budget of approximately \$1.69 million including contingencies.
+Stornoway elected not to contribute its share of the 2016 exploration budget.
 The Company has elected to solely fund the program and as a result its ownership interest in the Pikoo project is expected to increase to approximately 85%.

 Pikoo Option Properties - In September 2014, the Company entered into separate option agreements with Eagle Plains Resources Ltd., Kalt Enterprises Ltd. and Canadian International Minerals Inc. to acquire interests in a group of contiguous mineral claims to the northeast of the Pikoo diamond project area.
 Under the terms of the agreements the Company can acquire 70% interests in the option properties by reimbursing staking costs that totalled \$5,600 (paid) and discovering a kimberlite on the properties within a three-year period.
 In the event that North Arrow earns a 70% interest, the properties will be subject to a 2% gross overriding royalty on diamonds, payable to the vendor.
 There will be a retained right to purchase 1% of any royalty granted at any time for \$1,000,000.
 The Company and Stornoway have separately agreed to evaluate the properties under the Pikoo joint venture.
-During the nine months ended January 31, 2016, a follow up fixed wing magnetic survey was completed over these Option Properties.
+During year ended April 30, 2016, a follow up fixed wing magnetic survey was completed over these Option Properties.
+Subsequent to the Year ended April 30, 2016 the Company conducted a till sampling program on several of the optioned claims.